Don’t miss out!

 This is particularly helpful for reviewing the impacts of the two previously mentioned bottlenecks – warranty coverage and out-of-stock parts.
 For example, is your region’s out of stock parts greater or lower than the national average?
 How does your dealership compare to its region as a whole?
 Then, you can determine how out of stock parts are trending in your region compared to the nation.

-The regional average helps dealers compare themselves to others in the region.
-The national average is to see how the region is doing.
+The regional RECT averages help dealers compare themselves to others in the region.
+The national RECT averages are to see how the region is doing.
 To be competitive, your dealership should always strive to be below your region’s average, even just by a day.
 That way, you know that your dealership is matching or doing better than other dealers in the same market.
 This will enable your dealership to increase its profitability.

 Saving your customers time can also add up to an immense amount of money.
 For example, by saving your customers a week of RECT, your technicians have seven days to work on other tickets.
 Take a look at your technicians’ hourly rates.
 Then, multiply that out to see how much time and money you can save your dealership.
 Keeping track of RECT will also allow your service writers to set reasonable expectations for customers on costs, time estimates, and warranties.